 Absentee voters have the following options:

 - Shorewood residents may vote in person at Shorewood City Hall for city elections, or to the school district offices for school board elections, during regular business hours starting 45 days prior to Election Day; or during the additional voting hours.

-- Complete the entire process by mail or online.
-Go to www.mnvotes.org and click on "Vote Early By Absentee".
+- NEW: Request the Absentee Ballot online at www.mnvotes.org and click on "Vote Early By Absentee".
 An absentee ballot will be mailed to you upon receipt of your online request.
-When completing the process by mail, please allow at least seven business days to complete the process.
+When completing the process by mail, please allow at least seven business days to process the request.

 Military and Overseas Voters